josephcheel/42-So_long/README.md

   </picture>
 </h1>

-> A project involving the creation of a ***small 2D game*** using a graphical library.
+> A project involving the creation of a ***small 2D game*** with a graphical library.
 Using MiniLibX, the 42 graphical library.

 <div align="center">
 <img align="center"  width="600" src="readme_resources/SoLongExample.gif">